Adversarial Examples Detection with Bayesian Neural Network: Experimental Results

-We compare the performance of \textsc{BATer} with the following state-of-the-art detection methods for adversarial detection: 1) Kernel Density Detection (KD)~\cite{feinman2017detecting}, 2) Local intrinsic dimensionality detection (LID)~\cite{ma2018characterizing}, 3) Odds are odd detection (ODD)~\cite{roth2019odds}, 4) Reading Between the Layers (ReBeL)~\cite{raghuram2020detecting}.
-In~\cite{raghuram2020detecting}, ReBeL outperforms deep mahalanobis detection~\cite{lee2018simple} and trust score~\cite{jiang2018trust}, so we do not include the performances of the two here.
-Details of implementation and parameters can be found in Appendix.
+We compare the performance of \textsc{BATer} with the following state-of-the-art detection methods for adversarial detection: 1) Kernel Density Detection (KD)~\cite{feinman2017detecting}, 2) Local Intrinsic Dimensionality detection (LID)~\cite{ma2018characterizing}, 3) Odds are Odd Detection (ODD)~\cite{roth2019odds}, 4) Joint statistical Testing across DNN Layers for Anomalies (JTLA)~\cite{raghuram2020detecting}.
+In~\cite{raghuram2020detecting}, JTLA outperforms deep Mahalanobis detection~\cite{lee2018simple}, deep KNN~\cite{papernot2018deep}, and trust score~\cite{jiang2018trust}, so we do not include the performance of the three here.
+Details of implementation and parameters can be found in the Appendix.
+All the detection methods are tested by the following attacks: 1) FGSM~\cite{goodfellow2014explaining} with $\ell_\infty$ norm bounded by 0.3, 0.03 and 0.01 for MNIST, CIFAR10 and Imagenet-sub respectively; 2) PGD~\cite{madry2017towards} with $\ell_\infty$ norm bounded by 0.3, 0.03 and 0.01 for MNIST, CIFAR10 and Imagenet-sub respectively; C$\&$W~\cite{carlini2017towards} with confidence of 0 for all three datasets.

-We report area under the curve (AUC) of the ROC curve as the performance evaluation criterion as well as the true positive rates (TPR) by thresholding false positive rates (FPR) at 0.01, 0.05 and 0.1, as it is practical to keep mis-classified natural data at a low proportion.
+We report the AUC (Area Under the receiver operating characteristic Curve) score as the performance evaluation criterion as well as the True Positive Rates (TPR) by thresholding False Positive Rates (FPR) at 0.01, 0.05 and 0.1, as it is practical to keep mis-classified natural data at a low proportion.
 TPR represents the proportion of adversarial examples classified as adversarial, and FPR represents the proportion of natural data mis-classified as adversarial.
-Before calculating performance metrics, all the samples that can be classified correctly by the model are removed.
-The results are reported in Table~\ref{tab:compare1} and ROC curves are shown in Figure~\ref{fig:roc}. \textsc{BATer} shows superior or comparable performance over the other four detection methods across three datasets.
+Before calculating performance metrics, all the adversarial examples that can be classified correctly by the model are removed.
+The results are reported in Table~\ref{tab:compare1} and ROC curves are shown in Figure~\ref{fig:roc}. \textsc{BATer} shows superior or comparable performance over the other four detection methods across three datasets against three attacks.